 10. Piazza San Marco – Venice

 The square is known in Venice as “The Piazza” or “The Square,” this is for the simple reason that it’s the only square in the city which is referred to as a “Piazza.”
 All other squares in the city are called “Campi,” or “Fields,” except for an extension of the Piazza San Marco which is called the “Piazzetta,” and the Piazzale Roma.
-The square is dominated by the St Mark’s Basilica and its magnificent clocktower called the “St Mark’s Campanile.”
+The square is dominated by several of Venice’s most famous buildings such as St Mark’s Basilica and its magnificent clocktower called the “St Mark’s Campanile.”

 11. Grand Place – Brussels